This post may contain affiliate links. Please read our disclosure policy.

-Until recently, I’d never considered making homemade refried beans.
+Until recently, I’d never considered making Homemade Refried Beans.
 Now I doubt I’ll ever do otherwise.

 Have you ever wondered how to make refried beans?
 They are so easy and the flavor and texture is far superior to what you’ll eat from a can.

-Recipe Video on How to Make Refried Beans!
+How to Make Homemade Refried Beans

 - 1/4 cup bacon fat non-hydrogenated lard, or olive oil

 - 2 cloves garlic minced